 - The threaded holders can be adjusted to allow the sample to be positioned closer to external optics.
-Always ensure that no portion of the radiation shield touches the outer housing and that the radiation and vacuum windows do not collide with one another. - If a radiation window is removed, the added heat load can be as much as 50 100 mW per window.
-Depending upon the emissivity and thermal conductivity of the sample, local heating of the sample from this excessive radiation can cause the sample to be several degrees warmer than the cold platform it is mounted to.
+Always ensure that no portion of the radiation shield touches the outer housing and that the radiation and vacuum windows do not touch. - If a radiation window is removed, the added heat load can be as much as 50 100 mW per window.
+Depending upon the emissivity and thermal conductivity of the sample, local heating of the sample from this excessive radiation can cause the sample to be significantly warmer than the cold platform it is mounted to.